dacz/rxr/docs/basics/ActionsStreams.md

 Redux action contains data.
 Redux action doesn't care where it will be consumed (reducer comes later...) and how it will get there (dispatch).
 That's why the action contains `type` property.
 It's kind of 'address' or 'signature'.

 RxR stream on the other side defines the path of the data.
-Once the data are passed to `userAdded$` stream, we know where we find them (actually when we observe this stream).
+Once the data are passed to `userAddedS` stream, we know where we find them (actually when we observe this stream).

 RxR stream therefore doesn't need the `type` to address the data (and usually the accompanying constants).
 You push your message into just one stream - the right one.
 Like _"stream of user's click on ButtonX"_ or _"user scrolls"_ or _"data arrived from fetch"_...